 \section{Introduction}

-In micromagnetics, the fundamental quantity of interest is the magnetization, a three-dimensional vector field with a constant magnitude at the lattice point when the system is below the Curie temperature.
-Under various external controls, the system exhibits interesting dynamic behaviors and would reach equilibrium guided by the Landau-Lifshitz~(LL) equation~\cite{Landau}.
-When the system reaches static equilibrium, many magnetic textures, such as the domain wall, vortex and skyrmion, can be generated, which relates to local stationary points of the magnetic free energy.
-The LL equation consists of the gyromagnetic and damping terms and is weakly nonlinear, and due to the constant length of magnetization in a point-wise sense, the energy functional becomes non-convex.
-These pose challenges to the theoretical analysis and numerical studies of the LL equation.
+In micromagnetics, the fundamental quantity of interest is the magnetization, a three-dimensional vector field with constant magnitude at each lattice point when the system is below the Curie temperature.
+Subject to various external controls, the system exhibits rich dynamic behaviors and evolves toward equilibrium guided by the Landau-Lifshitz~(LL) equation~\cite{Landau,Gilbert1955}.
+The LL equation consists of a gyromagnetic term and a damping term, which model the precession motion and energy dissipation, respectively.
+They are both nonlinear and conserve the constant length as time evolves, which poses challenges for analytical dynamics studies and numerical simulations of magnetic materials.